soulsspeedruns/amardiscord/README.md

 # Build the Docker image
 docker build -t amardiscord .

-# Run the Docker container and mount the data directory containing your Discord backup (example above)
+# Run the Docker container and mount the data directory containing your Discord backup
 docker run --rm -it \
     -p 3000:3000 \
     -v ./data:/app/data \
     amardiscord
 ```

+#### Remount the backup directory in read-only mode

+On the first run, a SQLite cache database named `amardiscord.sqlite` is created in the `/app/data` directory of the container.
+This is why it is necessary to have the bind mount in read-write mode at first.

+On successive runs, `amardiscord` won't write anything else to the filesystem, so the directory can be freely mounted in read-only mode.